DawidSkr/BankingManagementSystem/README.md

 ## 📚 Project Overview

 The system supports basic banking operations:
+- User registration and secure login, allowing users to create an account, log in securely with a password, and manage their banking operations
 - Creating a user with a unique 10-digit account number and an associated account with an optional initial balance
 - Making deposits (with validation)
 - Performing withdrawals (with balance and error checks)